cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 ## 4 Recovery

 The recovery phase provides formal recovery operations that begin after the ISCP has been activated, outage assessments have been completed (if possible), personnel have been notified, and appropriate teams have been mobilized.
 Recovery phase activities focus on implementing recovery strategies to restore system capabilities, repair damage, and resume operational capabilities at the original or an alternate location.
-At the completion of the recovery phase, [[Information System Name]]; will be functional and capable of performing the functions identified in Section 4.1Sequence of Recovery Operations of the plan.
+At the completion of the recovery phase, [[Information System Name]] will be functional and capable of performing the functions identified in Section 4.1Sequence of Recovery Operations of the plan.

 ## 4.1 Sequence of Recovery Operations

-The following activities occur during recovery of [[Information System Name]];:
+The following activities occur during recovery of [[Information System Name]]:

 Instruction: Modify the following list as appropriate for the system recovery strategy.
 Delete this instruction from your final version of this document.